kayabaNerve/LTE/README.md

 - Find the generated .dfu file.
 - Run `dfu-util -D .\GENERATED_DFU.dfu` in a terminal.

-All of the headers are C and guaranteed to work in C and Nim.
+All of the headers are C and guaranteed to work in both C and Nim.
-If a C sample has a C++ file extension, it means that sample works in C++.
-Not all headers are guaranteed to work in C++.